 Craft Your Christmas

-If you like to make crafts at home, these ones take next to no time to make and each one costs about $2.
+If you like to make crafts at home, these ones take next to no time to make.

-Attractive tapestry style Christmas placemats come in a variety of patterns and cost $1 each, so for about $2 each you can make some new cushions for your living room or recover a smaller rectangular cushion you already have.
+Attractive tapestry style Christmas placemats come in a variety of patterns, so you can make some new cushions for your living room or recover a smaller rectangular cushion you already have on the cheap.
 Put two placemats together with the pattern sides facing out, stitch together one end and two sides by following along the existing seams of the placemats, stuff with fiberfill and stitch up the end.